Fijian Crested Iguana

 Steve and Terri dedicated much of their time researching these critically endangered reptiles.
 They carried out surveys on several Fijian islands and discovered previously unknown populations of the Fijian crested iguana!
-To safeguard the tiny, remaining wild population, zoos across Australia and New Zealand work together to ensure on ongoing breeding population.
+To safeguard the tiny, remaining wild population, zoos across Australia and New Zealand work together to ensure an ongoing breeding population.
 Australia Zoo is equipped with state-of-the-art breeding facilities to assist with this insurance population.
 If called upon, we will be ready to assist with a re-introduction into the wild.
 Woo-hoo!

-The most immediate threat to Fijian crested iguanas is the introduction and predation from feral cats and goats.
+The most immediate threat to Fijian crested iguanas is the introduction and suffer from feral cats and goats.
 Bush fires and habitat loss are also a contributing factor to their current critically endangered status.

 300 - 350 grams